alialib/alia/docs/roadmap.md

 Some parts of alia casually ignore or swallow errors.
-This actually hasn't been a problem in practice for in-house applications, but for more general usage, alia should provide the tools for dealing with errors that occur within reactive application code.
+This actually hasn't been a problem in practice for in-house applications, but for more general usage, alia should provide the tools for dealing with errors that occur within controller functions.
 (Something like React's [Error Boundaries](https://reactjs.org/docs/error-boundaries.html) would be a good start.)